gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 ### Mean Time to Repair/Recover (MTTR)

+**Definition:** _Business hours between "defect detected" and "final fix deployed"._

 This metric shows how long each pull request within a selected timeframe took to go from the first commit until it was deployed.
 Values are expressed in **days** and calculated over a rolling **7-day period**.
 Lower MTTR indicates that teams can respond quickly to incidents and minimize downtime.

 ### Defect Rate

+**Definition:** _The percentage of deployments that resolve a critical defect.
+This metric measures the stability and quality of your deployment process._

 This metric shows the number of defects detected over time.
 Values are expressed as **defects** over a rolling **7-day window**.
 A lower defect rate indicates a more stable and reliable deployment process.